 Read more in our article: Why the FMEA is my equipment not reliable?

-Most FMEA templates are very similar and most miss out on some key features to develop effective PMs which is why we created a custom, but simple template.
+Most FMEA templates are very similar and most miss out on some key features to develop effective PMs which is why we created a custom, but easy to use FMEA template.

 What’s different?
-Simple – we make sure that as part of your analysis you capture key failure mode characteristic like: is the failure mode a hidden failure mode or not? is the failure mode age related or not?
+Simple: we make sure that as part of your analysis you capture key failure mode characteristics like: is the failure mode a hidden failure mode or not? is the failure mode age related or not?
 Does it have a consistent P-F interval?
 Knowing this is key to developing effective Preventive Maintenance tasks.

 We provide detailed guidance on how to use the FMEA template in our online training course Developing & Improving Preventive Maintenance Programs.